vibgupta06/terraform-azure/terraform_cmd.md

 terraform show: It displays the current state of deployed resources

 terraform destroy: It deletes all the deployed resources from the cloud

+terraform validate: It validates syntax in configuration file